Dinesh S. Dave, Chair

 (for business and non-business majors)

 The undergraduate minor in Supply Chain Management (18 semester hours) is available to both business and non-business majors.
-The minor provides a multi-disciplinary curriculum in supply chain management.
-The main goal of supply chain management is to improve an organization’s profitability while delivering a quality product/service to the customer at the lowest possible cost.

 Students not admitted to the College of Business may take, at most, five business courses at the 3000 or 4000 level (unless more is required by a business minor or non-business major).
 Students must meet all eligibility requirements to take 3000-4000 level business courses.
 A minimum GPA of 2.0 (overall) is required for the courses included in the supply chain management minor.

 SPECIAL NOTE ABOUT ENROLLMENT IN UPPER LEVEL BUSINESS COURSES:

 Enrollment in 3000/4000 level courses in the Walker College of Business is limited to business majors admitted to the College of Business.
 An exception is allowed for other students, including business majors not yet admitted to the College of Business, to take a maximum of five business courses at the 3000-level or above, including graduate-level courses (unless more are specifically listed as required on the Program of Study for a non-business major, a required concentration, or a required minor).
 No exceptions beyond this will be allowed.